bahaaaldin214/Quixotic/README.md

 5. Easily create tile maps, with power to edit each tile individually. (tile map builder coming soon!)

+6. Easy managable speed, meanning you can slow things down or speed it up as you wish.
+There's also an event listener for when the speed changes.

 ## How it works
 The core of the engine is a display class, this takes care of all the webgl stuff.
 Then the engine class which takes care of calling update and render functions.
 A controller class for handling client events.
 And a game class which glues everything together.